 What are Containers?

-Containers are lightweight, stand-alone, executable packages that include everything needed to run the application: code, runtime, system tools, system libraries, settings.
-Containers, provide an isolated environment for applications to run in.
+Containers, on the other hand, are lightweight, stand-alone, executable packages that include everything needed to run the application: code, runtime, system tools, system libraries, and settings.
+They provide an isolated environment for applications to run in.
 The application is installed within a container, including a specific operating system, libraries, and executable files.

 When the container is started, the application runs on the operating system in that isolated environment.
 Containers are easy to deploy and start.
 They are independent and can run on their own.
 This makes them portable to many different environments and easy to integrate into existing applications.